The Origin, Journey and Destination

 Lessons Learned, Life Purpose Revealed

 Life became a long, dark tunnel that took me four years to escape.
-Finally, in 2014 as I turned 60, I felt ready to go for a long walk and think about life and how I wanted to spend the rest of it.
-The path I walked
+Finally, in 2014, as I turned 60, I felt ready to go for a long walk and think about life and how I wanted to spend the rest of my life.

-was an ancient one.
+The path I walked was an ancient one.
 Over the past 1,000 years, millions of people from all over the world have walked it.
 Like me, I can imagine that most walked it hoping to fill a void in their hearts or find answers to questions they weren’t sure how to ask.
-Twenty-eight days and 450 miles later, I completed the Camino de Santiago across the northwest of Spain.
-I didn’t have the answer to my question about living my remaining years, but I felt a definite a new spring in my step.
+Twenty-eight days and 450 miles later, I completed the Camino de Santiago in northwest Spain.
+I didn’t have the answer to my question about living my remaining years, but I felt a new spring in my step.

 Somewhere Along the Way Santiago de Compostela, Spain